pedrojunqueira/da-100/README.md

 	- Q&A visualization
 		- The Q&A visualization allows you to ask natural language questions and get answers in the form of a visual
 		- Insert question in the box or use the pre defined selections
-		- Click in turn result into standard visual
+		- Click in turn result into standard visual to make a standard chart

 - Format and configure visualizations
 	- Select the Format button (paint roller icon) to display the Format pane